How much coffee? How much water?

-But that’s presuming access to the right water, the right grinder, good coffee, and the right pour over technique.
+But that’s presuming access to the right water, a semi-professional grinder, good beans, and the right pour over technique.

-For these reasons, the ratio makes more sense in a coffee lab, where subjects taste a little sample, than in the real world.
+For these reasons, this ratio makes more sense in a coffee lab, where subjects taste a little sample, than in the real world.

 What is the best coffee to water ratio?

 So now it’s time to get concrete.
 What’s really the best brew ratio, you may ask?